kvnstv1/LeetCode-questions/NotesOnLeet.md

 Pascal's Triangle forced me to look at the solution.
 Mainly this is because I thought there was a recursive solution and I tried to wrap my head around that.

 But the solution found [here](https://hwennnn.github.io/leetcode-solutions/0118/) achieves it with a nested loop and no recursion!
-THey ahd a very clever use of indices to prevent going out of bounds.
+They had a very clever use of indices to prevent going out of bounds.
 They likely noticed a property of Pascal's Triangle from a mathematician's POV.

 Basically, after making a result arrayList of Integer Lists and an Arraylist called prev initialized to null:
 <ol>